Measuring galaxy abundance and clustering at high redshift from incomplete spectroscopic data: Tests on mock catalogs

 \section{Abstract}

 The number density and correlation function of galaxies are two key quantities to characterize the distribution of the observed galaxy population.
 High-$z$ spectroscopic surveys, which usually involve complex target selection and are incomplete in redshift sampling, present both opportunities and challenges to measure these quantities reliably in the high-$z$ Universe.
-Using realistic mock catalogs we show that target selection and redshift incompleteness can lead to significantly biased results.
-We develop methods to correct such bias, using information provided by the parent photometric data from which the spectroscopic sample is constructed.
-Our tests using realistic mock samples show that our methods are able to reproduce the true stellar mass function and correlation function reliably.
-As applications, mock catalogs are constructed for two high-z surveys: the existing zCOSMOS-bright galaxy sample and the forthcoming PFS galaxy evolution survey.
-We apply our methods to the zCOSMOS-bright sample and make comparisons with results obtained before.
-The same set of mock samples are used to quantify cosmic variances expected for different sample sizes.
-We find that, for both number density and correlation function, the relative error due to cosmic variance in the PFS galaxy survey will be reduced by a factor of 3-4 when compared to zCOSMOS.
+Using realistic mock catalogs we show that target selection and redshift incompleteness can lead to significantly biased results, especially due to the flux limit selection criteria.
+We develop a new method to correct the flux limit effect, using information provided by the parent photometric data from which the spectroscopic sample is constructed.
+Our tests using realistic mock samples show that the method is able to reproduce the true stellar mass function and correlation function reliably.
+Mock catalogs are constructed for the existing zCOSMOS and VIPERS surveys, as well as for the forthcoming PFS galaxy evolution survey.
+The same set of mock samples are used to quantify the total variance expected for different sample sizes.
+We find that the total variance decreases very slowly when the survey area reaches about 4 deg$^2$ for the abundance and about 8 deg$^2$ for the clustering, indicating that the cosmic variance is no longer the dominant source of error for PFS-like surveys.
+We also quantify improvements expected in the PFS-like galaxy survey relative to zCOSMOS and VIPERS surveys.